SamWell Institute for Pain Management

 While neck pain is common, it is not normal and should receive professional medical care to determine the cause.
-Dr. Jay M. Shah at the SamWell Institute for Pain Management in West Orange and Colonia, New Jersey, is experienced in accurately diagnosing and treating chronic and debilitating neck pain.
-Call or go online today to schedule your appointment.
+Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, Livingston and Englewood, New Jersey, is experienced in accurately diagnosing and treating chronic and debilitating neck pain.
+Call or go online to schedule your appointment today.

 As there are many different causes of neck pain, it is vital to properly diagnose the pain to create an appropriate plan of care.
 Some common causes of neck pain include: